About Conversion Optimizer

 - The goal of Conversion Optimizer is to get you the most conversions given your cost-per-acquisition (CPA) goals.
 Rather than focusing on clicks (CPC) or impressions (CPM), Conversion Optimizer focuses on maximizing conversions.

-- With Conversion Optimizer, you can set either a maximum cost-per-acquisition (max.
-CPA), which is the most you're willing to pay for each conversion, or a target cost-per-acquisition (target CPA), which is the average amount you'd like to pay for a conversion.
+- With Conversion Optimizer, you set a target cost-per-acquisition (target CPA), which is the average amount you'd like to pay for a conversion.

 - Conversion Optimizer will focus either on conversions or converted clicks depending on the conversion bid metric that you choose on your conversion settings page.

 How Conversion Optimizer works

 Using historical information about your campaign, Conversion Optimizer automatically finds the optimal equivalent CPC bid for your ad each time it's eligible to appear.
 You still pay per click, but you no longer need to adjust your bids manually to reach your conversion goals.

 Angela sells new and vintage concert T-shirts online.
 She had been successfully using contextual targeting to reach potential customers while they spend time on music blogs and read online entertainment magazines, but she thought there was still room for improvement.
 So she decided to try Conversion Optimizer.

 Angela knew that, on average, she'd like to pay $5.00 for a conversion on her site, so she set this as her target CPA bid and then let Conversion Optimizer do the rest.
 A few weeks later, Angela checked in on her campaign's performance.
 She was pleased to discover that her conversion rate improved by more than 0.5%!